NimeshaDil/pr-summarizer/README.md

 # pr-summarizer

-This GitHub Action is used to Summarize a PR using Gemini API
+This GitHub Action is used to Summarize a PR contect using Google Gemini API.